evereux/pycatia/README.rst

 ----------------

 Please don't raise an issue here until you have read the documentation, understood and met the requirements (YOU NEED CATIA INSTALLED) and have run the examples.

+If you are upgrading from an earlier versions and your scripts break please check the changelog to give you clues on what to do to resolve those issues.

 Once you have done that please give as much information as you can so I may try and reproduce the issue.
 Please provide the following information:

 * Windows OS version